DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2022-07-15-support-screen-concepts.md

 [Read about asking for names and changing names](/get-an-identity/names-in-get-an-identity/)

+Support agents need to:

+- change official names
+- verify official names

 ## TRN required

-While the service requires TRNs, all users will be in DQT.
+At launch, when the service will require users to have a TRN, all users will be in DQT.
 During this time all users can request their official name changes through the current TRA process, which updates DQT.

 DQT can cascade changes to Get an identity.